PaddlePaddle/PaddleDetection/configs/mask_rtdetr/README.md

 **Notes:**
 - TensorRT will perform optimization for the current hardware platform according to the definition of the network, generate an inference engine and serialize it into a file.
 This inference engine is only applicable to the current hardware hardware platform.
 If your hardware and software platform has not changed, you can set `use_static=True` in [enable_tensorrt_engine](https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.4/deploy/python/infer.py#L660).
 In this way, the serialized file generated will be saved in the `output_inference` folder, and the saved serialized file will be loaded the next time when TensorRT is executed.

+## More Usage

+### Setting the Model Weight Saving Metric
+When using the COCO-style evaluation metric for instance segmentation tasks, if the inference results contain both `box` and `mask`, the default metric for saving the best model weight is `box ap`.
+You can change the saving metric to `mask ap` by adding the `target_metrics` parameter in the configuration file and assigning it to `mask`.
+For a specific configuration file example, please refer to [mask_rtdetr_r50vd.yml](./_base_/mask_rtdetr_r50vd.yml).

+### Setting the Number of Queries
+- The number of queries in the post-processing can be adjusted by modifying the `num_top_queries` parameter of `DETRPostProcess`.
+The default value of `num_top_queries` for Mask RT-DETR post-processing is 100.
+- The number of queries in the Query Selection part can be adjusted by modifying the `num_queries` parameter of `MaskRTDETR`.
+The default value of `num_queries` for Mask RT-DETR is 300.
+Since the classification loss of Mask RT-DETR aligns the mask IoU and the confidence, we can set the `num_queries` of Mask RT-DETR to 100 and directly load the weights trained with `num_queries` of 300.
+This can improve the inference speed with little loss of accuracy.